rinigus/pkg-prime_server/README.md

 # pkg-zmq
-RPM packaging of ZeroMQ for Sailfish
+RPM packaging of prime_server for Sailfish

 To get the sources, run `download.sh`